+a Berkshire Hathaway affiliate

+THE GO-TO GUIDE FOR BUYING A HOME

-The path to closing: You're (almost) a homeowner After your offer is accepted Inspections: An important 'insurance' policy When buying a property, the home inspection is a crucial part of the transaction.
+3 The path to closing: You're (almost) a homeowner

+After your offer is accepted

+Inspections: An important 'insurance' policy

+When buying a property, the home inspection is a crucial part of the transaction.
 While you may be sold on the new countertops and carpeting, the foundation and less-visible parts could be in disrepair.
 Follow these five tips through the home inspection process.

-1. Every home can benefit from an inspection There's no such thing as a home "too new" for an inspection.
+1. Every home can benefit from an inspection

+There's no such thing as a home "too new" for an inspection.
 Defects and damage can occur during the homebuilding process just as they can over decades of wear and tear.

-2. Hire a professional I have a list of professional inspectors that I can provide to evaluate the home.
+2. Hire a professional

+We have a list of preferred professional inspectors that we recommend when buying a home.
 Hiring a reputable inspector is critical, even if the cost of service is a bit higher.

-3. Pay attention to the quirks Homebuyers should make every effort to attend the inspection so they can ask questions and see how the home looks up close during this deep-dive of the property.
+3. Pay attention to the quirks

+Homebuyers should make every effort to attend the inspection so they can ask questions and see how the home looks up close during this deep-dive of the property.
 Bring a notebook with so you can take notes during the inspection, as it's a great time to learn about how the house operates.
 The inspector can explain everything from a tankless water heater to a home's built-in vacuum system, so it's a great time to take in all that knowledge from a professional.

-4. Review the inspection report Once the inspection is complete, review the report in full with your inspector.
+4. Review the inspection report

+Once the inspection is complete, review the report in full with your inspector.
 Ask the inspector to quantify any damage or defects so you can determine easy repairs, expensive repairs and any issues that should have you rethinking the home purchase.

-5. Negotiate with the seller Depending on what is identified in the inspection report, you now have an opportunity to request repairs or other concessions from the seller in order for the home purchase to proceed.
-I will provide guidance throughout this process.
+5. Negotiate with the seller

+Depending on what is identified in the inspection report, you now have an opportunity to request repairs or other concessions from the seller in order for the home purchase to proceed.
+We will provide guidance throughout this process.